mosure/inversify-cpp/README.md

 ## Features
-- Constant and dynamic resolvers
+- Constant, dynamic, and factory resolvers
 - Singleton and per-resolution scopes